neblidex/liquidity-bot/README.md

-# liquidity-bot
+# Liquidity Bot for NebliDex Trader API
-A simple market maker bot that works with the NebliDex Trader API
+A simple market maker bot that works with the NebliDex Trader API.
+Built on Windows but using Mono, it can be built on Mac and Linux.

+Use this bot to learn how to make maker bots for NebliDex or use this bot to trade.
+Adjust certain values to see fit.

+### Building Liquidity Bot
+* Make sure at least .NET Framework 4.5 is installed on your system
+* Find your favorite C# code editor (Visual Studio, SharpDevelop, MonoDevelop)
+* Open Solution
+* Build and Run in Terminal